 Dowsing has been around for centuries it has been used for finding water and other natural elements, as in ore and precious gem mining.
 It is also called rhabdomancy which the dictionary defines as: (from the Greek) Divination by means of a wand or rod, especially for discovering underground water or ores.

-I'm not a ghost hunter, nor am I a paranormal investigator or researcher.
-I have never been on a ghost hunt and I know absolutely nothing about how one would go about hunting ghosts, other than what I have seen on TV programs like Ghost Hunters or any of the numerous other programs of that nature, and also from what I have read by visiting other websites related to the paranormal.
-And I don't suppose these ghost hunter programs really depicts what happens on a real ghost hunt because so much has to be edited for time constraints and entertainment value.
-I do suppose staying up all night with the hopes of seeing or actually capturing a photographic or video image of an apparition could be quite boring, but I also suppose that if the ghost hunter is fortunate enough to see or capture that apparition or ghost on film or with a digital camera, would be quite exhilarating.
+I am not a professional ghost hunter or paranormal researcher.
+I don't know a lot about ghost hunting but I do know one thing, the way it's depicted in programs like Ghost Hunters or any of the numerous other shows of that nature is not what really happens.
+I suppose that staying up all night with the hopes of seeing or actually capturing a photographic or video image of an apparition could be quite boring, but I also suppose that if the ghost hunter is fortunate enough to see or capture that apparition or ghost on film or with a digital camera, then it would be quite exhilarating.
 But I also think that there is one ethical question that should be considered when investigating the paranormal or hunting ghosts.
-I am not going to give up my basic beliefs and skepticism about the existence of ghosts and the paranormal, but like the web address of this site indicates I am open minded enough to believe that ghosts may be real, and possibly do exist.
+I am not going to give up my basic beliefs and open minded skepticism about the existence of ghosts and the paranormal, but like the web address of this site indicates I am a former skeptic who believes that ghosts most likely are real, and probably do exist.

-It seems to me that orbs, is one of the more controversial phenomena that ghost hunters or paranormal researchers deal with.
-And from what I have been able to gather by researching them on the internet, is that most paranormal investigators now dismiss almost all photographs or images of orbs as nothing more than dust particles, insects, pollen or moisture droplets that happen to show up, primarily on images that are created with digital photographic equipment while using a flash.
-However there are also some paranormal investigators who still adhere to the belief that some of these orbs are evidence of paranormal activity, and perhaps even of spiritual or ghostly energy itself.
+It seems to me that orbs, is one of the more controversial phenomena that ghost hunters and paranormal researchers deal with.
+And from what I have been able to gather by doing a little research is that most ghost hunter now dismiss almost all photographs and images of orbs as nothing more than dust particles, insects, pollen or moisture droplets that happen to show up, primarily on pictures that are created with digital photographic equipment using a flash.
+However there are also some ghost investigators who still adhere to the belief that some of these orbs are evidence of paranormal activity, and perhaps even of spiritual or ghostly energy itself.